Northern Canada

 • Northern Lights in Churchill: Thanks to its northern location and lack of light pollution, Churchill offers some of the most consistent aurora borealis displays in Canada – especially between January and March.

-• The Forks, Winnipeg: A historic meeting place for over 6,000 years, The Forks is now a lively riverside hub with markets, galleries, cafés and walking trails along the Red and Assiniboine rivers.
+• The Forks, Winnipeg: A historic meeting place for more than 6,000 years, The Forks is now a lively riverside hub with markets, galleries, cafés and walking trails along the Red and Assiniboine rivers.

 • Canadian Museum for Human Rights: This architecturally striking museum in Winnipeg explores global human rights through powerful, immersive exhibitions.
 The views from the Tower of Hope are equally compelling.